GentRoyal/outreachy-contributions/README.md

 **For ERG 2D featurized Dataset**
 - The ERG 2D Featurised Dataset showed improvement over the DrugTax featurizer.
 - The model still generalized poorly especially with a decrement from train to validation metrics
-- This dataset produced the best metric (table below)

 | Metric          | Train  | Validation   | Test    |
 |----------------|---------|--------------|---------|